-Have you considering adding the power of artificial intelligence (AI) to your inbound marketing campaigns?
+Have you considered adding the power of artificial intelligence (AI) to your inbound marketing campaigns?
 Are you calculating keyword proximity to boost your SEO results?
 Have you leveraged the power of lookalike audiences on Facebook’s advertising platform?
 Are you optimizing your AdWords rating by working to boost your Quality Score?

 If you answered “yes” to any of these questions, congratulations—you’re ahead of the marketing game for 2018.
 These four terms and six others listed in this post are among the hottest digital marketing terms for the new year.
 This short list will give you a quick overview of terms you must know.
 You can also check out our complete list of Must-Know Digital Marketing Terms for 2018.

 AI became the most influential marketing term of 2017.
 But in 2018, the technology itself is poised to accelerate in actual use.
 “It’s not just the marketing word of the year.
 It’s the transformative phenomenon that’s going to reshape the world as we now know it,” said one anonymous Association of National Advertisers member.
 AI is an area of computer science that emphasizes the creation of intelligent machines that work and react like humans, including speech recognition, deep learning, planning and problem-solving.
 According to Demis Hassabis, head of Google DeepMind, the search giant’s AI wing, AI is the “science of making machines smart.”

 What does AI mean for digital marketers?
 Many predict that the marketers who begin to deploy AI will see outsized benefits—in fact, so great that inbound marketing without some type of AI won’t make economic sense.
 The industry movement birthed by HubSpot will finally achieve its ultimate goal: attract, convert, close and delight at scale.

 AI can already produce results at all four stages of the buyer journey: